MauricioRobayo/trm-api/README.md

 #### `date(date)`

-A wrapper that extracts the first result from `between({ startAd: date, endAt: date})`.

-Returns the TRM for an specific date given in `YYYY-MM-DD` format:
+Returns the TRM for an specific date given in `YYYY-MM-DD` format.

 ```js
 trmapi